It’s about the last thing most of us think about when it comes to our fishing gear – am I using the best mono fishing line?

-Using the best monofilament line means you’ll get more hook ups and lose less fish and therefore have a more enjoyable fishing experience.
+Using the best monofilament fishing line means you’ll get more hook ups and lose less fish and, therefore have a more enjoyable fishing experience.

-Cutting to the chase, Berkley Trilene XL is a superb line and is our top pick.
+Cutting to the chase, Berkley Trilene XL is a superb monofilament fishing line and is our top pick.

-And our choice for the bargain conscious is the Stren High Impact which is tremendous value in 650 yard spools.
+And our choice of best monofilament fishing line for the bargain conscious is the Stren High Impact, which is of tremendous value in 650-yard spools.

-- Berkley Trilene XL – America’s favourite mono line and our choice too
+- Berkley Trilene XL – America’s favorite monofilament fishing line and our choice, too

-- Stren High Impact – great value for money
+- Stren High Impact – great value fishing line for the money

 - Spiderwire EZ – gets the job done

 - KastKing Fluorocote – a hybrid fishing line that gives the best of both worlds